This is the online version of Elliott’s E-Mail. You can sign up here to receive the newsletter by email.

 Thanks for the annoyance?
 You’re welcome!

 Is there something about travel that others find annoying, but you think is actually great.
 For example, no one likes the TSA’s liquids and gel rule, but darn, they taught us how to pack light, didn’t they?
 I’m looking for other things that people complain about, but that you secretly think are awesome.
+Please send me an email.
 As always, don’t forget include your full name, city and occupation.

 Ever been cut off?